timwillemse80-blip/Filament-Manager-2.1/README.md

 drop policy if exists "Users view own profile" on public.profiles;
 create policy "Users view own profile" on public.profiles for select using (auth.uid() = id);
 drop policy if exists "Admins manage all profiles" on public.profiles;
-create policy "Admins manage all profiles" on public.profiles for all using (true); -- Admin check gebeurt in de app of via email list
+create policy "Admins manage all profiles" on public.profiles for all using (true);

 -- TRIGGER: Maak automatisch profiel aan bij signup create or replace function public.handle_new_user()